RohanpatelUpenn/FISHnet/README.md

 ## What is FISHnet?:

-FISHnet is graph theory method based on optimization of network modularity to detect chromatin domains and boundaries in pairwise distance matrices from sequential Oligopaints data.
+FISHnet is graph theory method to detect chromatin domains and boundaries in pairwise distance matrices from sequential Oligopaints data.
 FISHnet uses various distance thresholds as a resolution parameter to find different chromatin domain structures within pairwise distance matrices.